Skip to Main Content

 FOOD:

 You will either need to bring some food with you and a stove to cook on, or you can buy freshly cooked food at the festival.
-There are lots of food stalls to buy from, but none of them sell meat.
+There are lots of food stalls to buy from, but none of them sell meat or fish.
 Most of the stages have a bar nearby in case you get thirsty, but you will need to bring a cup with you.
 There are also free water points, although you will need to bring your own bottle.

 Stages: